Lev-Stambler/trivial.js/README.md

 ```
 <script src = 'https://hostingLink/trivial.js'></script>
 ```
-The point is to make javascript and web dev simple, setupless, and susinct This library gives the tools needed to create custom tags, which we call modules.
+The point is to make javascript and web dev simple, setup-less, and susinct.
+This library gives the tools needed to create custom tags, which we call modules.

 ## Usage